 Civil Law: Medical Malpractice

-Medical malpractice occurs when a health care professional or a doctor within a hospital causes an injury to a patient through acts of negligence.
-To be considered this kind of malpractice, it must fall into various principles including violating the standard of care, injuries that resulted in large damages or negligence.
+Medical malpractice occurs when a healthcare professional or a hospital doctor causes injury to a patient through acts of negligence.
+For a situation to qualify as medical malpractice, it must meet one of several criteria, including negligence, violating the standard of care or causing injuries that result in large damages.
 Here are other examples of medical malpractice that can result in a lawsuit:

 - Failure to diagnose or misdiagnosis